 Q: Which products do you use?

 A: I use a range of products, from stage and screen make-up to good-quality retail brands, depending on the needs of the client.
-I am not brand-loyal and don't sell products for anyone, so I do not impose a brand image onto you.
+I am not brand-loyal and although Im a Tropic Skincaare Ambassador, I do not impose a brand image onto you.
 I pick and choose only products that I think are the best for the job.

 Q: I have sensitive skin, so can I still use you?